Borough of Poole is calling for residents’ views on how beach huts are rented out.

 In July this year, cross-party councillors came up with a few ideas to reduce this waiting list.
 One such idea was to provide short-term lets for people wanting huts for shorter periods, such as a week.

-These suggestions were presented to the Environment Overview and Scrutiny Committee on 10th November 2011 and a report from that committee goes to Cabinet on 13th December 2011.
+Bhbeat offers you these suggestions that were presented to the Environment Overview and Scrutiny Committee on 10th November 2011 and a report from that committee goes to Cabinet on 13th December 2011.